CartoDB/CARTOAndroidTest/README.md

 - The dataset includes images of the traffic cameras.
 - The app should work on all screen sizes, but you don't need to add more than one layout for every screen.
 - Use only portrait mode.
+- If for whatever reason you are not able to complete the test, don't worry, we'll review it anyway.

 ## We will pay special attention to...
 - Clean Code and scalable architecture.